kksgandhi/personal_site/classroom integration.md

  - What are the course learning outcomes?
  - Identify pain points and build something that addresses those pain points specifically.
  - Maybe make a focus group with a few teachers?

+Market it as a way for teachers to "take a day off" by putting your activity on instead